ryanwalters/ratchet-ios7/README.md

 Other:
 - update this with supplemental documentation
-- add fallback to calc() to improve compatibility
+- add fallback to calc() to improve iOS backwards compatibility

+Ongoing:
+- add as many icons as possible